 I’ve been wanting to be a vegan for quite a while but my family is not agreeable to it, so I try to be as vegan as possible on weekdays when I am away from them in school.
 But it’s really hard to find proper vegan food (it’s usually mock meat or deep fried) at common food places, and cooking (and washing up) takes up way too much time!
 Taking things one step at a time!

 That’s fantastic!
-Respect your courage to go vegan while its not common in our country.
+Respect your courage to go vegan as it’s not common in our country.
 Yup, some vegetarian stalls don’t offer good choices and they use lots of oil too.
 You can choose tofu or tau kee types from the stalls, they usually boil or braise them.
 Or get your protein from nuts/seeds for variety!
 Buy packets from NTUC or iHerb and munch on them.
-When I was schooling I mostly brought my own lunchbox, as there’s plenty of foods that don’t need a lot of washing.
+When I was in NUS I mostly brought my own lunchbox, as there’s plenty of foods that don’t need a lot of washing.
 Refer to my guide on cooking for busy people like us 🙂

 What brand of vegan butter or margarine do you use without palm oil/veg oil ?